SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Experiments

-We conduct experiments mainly on the four inward-facing datasets, including Synthetic-NeRF\cite{mildenhall2021nerf} that contains eight objects synthesized from realistic images, Synthetic-NSVF\cite{liu2020neural} that contains eight objects synthesized by NSVF, BlendedMVS\cite{yao2020blendedmvs} with authentic ambient lighting by blending real images, and Tanks\&Temples datasets\cite{knapitsch2017tanks} which is a real world dataset.
-We refer to \textbf{DVGO as the ANN counterpart to SpikingNeRF-D}, and keep all the hyper-parameters consistent with the original DVGO implementation\cite{sun2022direct} except for the training iteration in the fine stage being set to 40000.
-The grid resolutions for all the above datasets are set to $160^3$.
-We also refer to \textbf{TensoRF as the ANN counterpart to SpikingNeRF-T}.
-In terms of the energy computation, we follow the prior arts\cite{zhou2022spikformer, yao2023attention, kundu2021spike, kundu2021hire, horowitz20141} to estimate the theoretical rendering energy cost in the most of our experiments except for those in \cref{exp:eval on spikesim} whose results are produced by SpikeSim\cite{10122627}.
-More details about SpikingNeRF-T and the SpikeSim evaluation are specified in the appendix.
+We conduct experiments mainly on the four inward-facing datasets, including Synthetic-NeRF\cite{mildenhall2021nerf}, Synthetic-NSVF\cite{liu2020neural}, BlendedMVS\cite{yao2020blendedmvs}, and Tanks\&Temples\cite{knapitsch2017tanks}.
+We refer to \emph{DVGO as the ANN counterpart to SpikingNeRF-D}.
+We refer to \emph{TensoRF as the ANN counterpart to SpikingNeRF-T}.
+In terms of the energy computation, we follow the prior arts \cite{zhou2022spikformer, horowitz20141} to estimate the theoretical rendering energy cost in most of our experiments except for those in Tab. \ref{exp:eval on spikesim} whose results are produced by the neuromorphic accelerator SpikeSim. \textbf{Very detailed implementation hyper-parameters, the experiment fairness declaration, and thorough SpikeSim evaluation details are all specified in the appendix.}